 Master all aspects of accountancy from an AACSB-accredited school.

-- Pick from 2 specializations — Forensic Accounting or Accounting Analytics Concentration
+- Pick from 2 accounting specializations — Forensic Accounting or Accounting Analytics Specialization

 - Exclusive discount for the Wiley CPAexcel prep tool